Virtues and Vices

 Counsel and teachability stand against self-direction because the soul is not safest when it is sealed inside itself.
 It is safest when it can still hear, still receive, and still be corrected.
 That openness is one of the signs that grace has not been shut out.

-The city of man flatters autonomy.
-The city of God forms docility to truth.
+The City of Man flatters autonomy because autonomous souls are easier to leave inside their own deception.
+The City of God forms docility to truth.
 That is why counsel matters so much.
 Without it, the soul often becomes its own trap.
 With it, the will becomes more governable, more honest, and more free.

 Footnotes